rayinla/rayinla.github.io/_posts/2018-5-19-javascript-variables.md

 >Pro tip: `var cookies = 5;` is called an expression.
 You defined what value cookie has but you didn't ask for its value.
 As you learned earlier, `cookies;` would be a statement.

->Note: `console.log()` is a web tool that prints JavaScript code to a console.
-Every web browser has a console you can access.
-This "web tool" is really called a Web API.
-It's much easier to think of API's as a set of tools that make your job a whole lot easier.

 So…why are we not getting the values we expect???